On Friday, I threw a guy out of the New Tots Playground in Central Park for trying to take a photograph.

 This same friend also wondered, “What if it was all innocent?”
 Just a tourist taking photos of American children like they were zoo animals.
 Yes, what if it was all innocent?
 But, what if it wasn’t?

 What’s the best-case scenario here?
-He was just some amateur shutterbug weirdo taking unsolicited photographs of strange children without asking permission or stating his purpose.
+He was just some amateur shutterbug weirdo taking an unsolicited photograph of children without asking permission or stating his purpose.
 That’s the best-case scenario?
 If that’s the best-case scenario, what’s the worst-case scenario?

 The worst-case scenario, of course, is unthinkable.